[EN] - Creating a cluster with CoreOS and Docker

 throughout the cluster, functioning as a centralized control interface

-We can start by creating the first unit-file nginx@.service
+We can start by creating the first unit-file nginx@.service, the

 [Unit]